• Type

 • BSc (Hons) Computer Science (Networks)

-This course is awarded by University of Hertfordshire.
+This course is awarded by:

 Created in collaboration with universities, higher education (HE) colleges and employers, Foundation degrees focus on developing in-demand technical skills for a particular job, profession or industry.